omundy/learn-javascript/topics-data.md

 1. Install code
 1. Make your Google Sheet publicly accessible and publish it to the web
-1. Define the spreadsheet URL (see this [guide](https://sites.google.com/view/metricrat-ai2/guides/use-gviz-to-get-and-query-google-sheet-data)) or optionally, the [query documentation](https://developers.google.com/chart/interactive/docs/querylanguage))
+1. Define the spreadsheet URL (see this [guide](https://sites.google.com/view/metricrat-ai2/guides/use-gviz-to-get-and-query-google-sheet-data)) or optionally, the [query documentation](https://developers.google.com/chart/interactive/docs/querylanguage).
+Also see this [post](https://stackoverflow.com/questions/33713084/download-link-for-google-spreadsheets-csv-export-with-multiple-sheets/33727897#33727897))
 1. Fetch and return JSON data